Child Support Lawyer In Houston

 Some courts will not allow the parties to waive child support requirement even if the parties are in agreement.
 Generally, the right to "waive" the support is construed to belong to the child and not to the parent with whom the child lives.
 Since the child is not competent to make this kind of decision, the Court is very reluctant to allow child support to be waived.

 As your child support lawyer will explain, a wage withholding order is an order provided to the obligor’s employer which results in an automatic deduction of the child support from the obligor’s paycheck.
 That money is then forwarded to the Texas State Disbursement Unit in San Antonio, which, in turn, sends the payments to the obligee.

 How is child support enforced?

-The decree of divorce must have specific language on the amount of child support to be paid, who is to pay the support, who the support is payable to, where and how it is to be paid, and when it is to be paid.
+The decree of divorce must have specific language on the amount of child support to be paid, who is to pay the support, to whom the support is payable, where and how it is to be paid, and when it is to be paid.

 If specific language is not contained in your decree, you will have to file an enforcement action with the court if your former spouse becomes delinquent on child support payments.
+It is advised to have one of Ramos Law Firm’s child support lawyers in Texas write your decree to guarantee correct language.
 The court has the authority to issue a wage-withholding order (if one has not already been issued by the court) to deduct child support from the obligor’s earnings.

 Will the court order back Child Support?

-I have two children from my previous marriage that I am currently paying child support on.
-Does the court take that into consideration when setting the amount of child support that I have to pay for my child with my soon-to-be ex-wife?
+I have two children from my previous marriage for which I am currently paying child support; does the court take that into consideration when setting the amount of child support that I have to pay for my child with my soon-to-be ex-wife?